100mslive/web-sdks/README.md

-## Web sdks
+# Web SDKs

-This monorepo contains all the packages required to integrate 100ms on web
+This monorepo contains all the packages required to integrate 100ms on the web.

-## Before doing any code change please take time to go through the [guidelines](./DEVELOPER.MD) line by line.
+## Contributing
+We welcome external contributors or anyone excited to help improve 100ms SDKs.
+If you'd like to get involved, check out our [contribution guide](./DEVELOPER.MD), and get started exploring the codebase.

+Please join us [on Discord](https://discord.com/invite/kGdmszyzq2) to discuss any new ideas and/or PRs.

 ### Local Setup